My sleeping bag is hands down my most treasured piece of camping gear.

 The sleeping bag comes with ties to secure the bag when you roll it up, but these can be awkward for little fingers.

-Sizing will obviously vary depending on how tall your kids are, but the Plum Fun sleeping bag should suit most children up to 9 or 10 years old.
+Sizing will vary depending on how tall your kids are, but the Plum Fun sleeping bag should suit most children up to 9 or 10 years old.

 Why Buy a Coleman Sleeping Bag